A1.2: Telling your name

 Instruction: Match the translations

 Comment tu t'appelles ?
-Je m'appelle Jacques.
-(What is your name?
-My name is Jacques.)
+(What is your name?)

-Mon prénom s'écrit avec un T. (My first name is spelled with a T.)
+Mon nom s'écrit avec une cédille.
+(My name is written with a cedilla.)

 Exercise 3: Cluster the words

-Instruction: Sort these words into two distinct categories: those used to introduce yourself and those that are titles or polite phrases.
+Instruction: Group these words into two categories: those that correspond to ways to address a person and those that are personal information to introduce oneself.

 Exercise 4: Translate and use in a sentence